 Here are eight tasks you should complete in the spring to foster a healthy lawn.

 Raking is the first thing you need to do when getting your lawn ready for new growth.
-It's a good idea to remove the grass blades that died over the winter to prevent that dead grass turning into a thatch layer that chokes out new growth.
+It's a good idea to remove the grass blades that died over the winter to prevent that dead grass from turning into a thatch layer that chokes out new growth.

 - Use a flexible leaf rake rather than a stiff metal one, which could damage young plants.